karmeleon/recipes/food/koh_tacos.md

 1. Toss the slaw ingredients together and season to taste.
 2. Mix the sauce ingredients in a bowl.
-3. Shred the chicken and season it with salt, pepper, cumin, and a touch of chili powder.
+3. Cut the chicken into small pieces and season it with salt, pepper, cumin, and a touch of chili powder.
+4. Saute the chicken, then transfer it to a cutting board and finish the shredding process.
-4. Assemble tacos and put them in your mouth.
+5. Assemble tacos and put them in your mouth.
 Margaritas optional, but recommended.